Millefeuille42/TracimDaemonSDK/readme.md

 }
 ```

-Register the plugin to the master daemon
+Register the client to the daemon daemon

 ```go
 err = client.RegisterToMaster()